krblackwell/krblackwell.github.io/docs/python/01-foundations/10-logical-and-comparison-operators.md

 </div><br/>
 <!-- markdownlint-enable MD033 MD009 -->

+Look at the two empty dictionaries below.
 Like the "identical" lists, these two empty dictionaries below are the same to us, but they have different locations in memory.
-If I make changes to one, it doesn't make changes to the other.
-They're independent.

 ```python